Jonathan Howe: Service in Somalia

 In 1992, Howe was selected by the Clinton Administration to head UNOSOM II - the UN operation in Somalia that took over from the US in May.
 In this capacity he came under criticism for remaining physically distant from field operations and for his pursuit of Somali military leader Mohamed Farrah Aidid, which was called a "personal vendetta."
-The State Department and the NSC staff supported the strategy that removing Aideed would mprove stability in the region.
+The State Department and the NSC staff supported the strategy that removing Aideed would improve stability in the region.

 On July 12, 1993, Howe oversaw the event Somalis call Bloody Monday.
 According to American war correspondent Scott Peterson a group of Somali elders had gathered at a house to discuss a way to make peace to end the violence between Somali militias and the UN forces.
 The gathering had been publicized as a peace gathering in Somali newspapers the day before the attack.
 After being tipped off by an undercover operative, American Cobra attack helicopters launched TOW missiles and 20 mm caliber cannon fire at the structure.
 According to a Somali survivor, American ground troops killed 15 survivors at close range with pistols, a charge American commanders deny.
 According to the International Committee of the Red Cross there were over 200 Somali casualties.
 Four Western journalists were killed at the scene by Somalis following the attacks.

 Howe claimed that the mission took out a "very key terrorist planning cell" and that no civilians were killed.
 He stated, "We knew what we were hitting.
 It was well planned."
 The event is considered a turning point in the war as Somalis turned from wanting peace to wanting revenge, ultimately leading to the Black Hawk Down Incident.
 Human Rights Watch declared that the attack "looked like mass murder."

 Personal life

 Howe is the author of the 1971 book Multicrises: Seapower and Global Politics in the Missile Age and the 2025 book Opportunity Lost or Mission Impossible?

-Howe was chairman of the board of the World Affairs Council of Jacksonville from 2006–2012.
+Howe was chairman of the board of the World Affairs Council of Jacksonville from 2006 to 2012.
 The World Affairs Council of Jacksonville began its own Academic WorldQuest program in 2005, the Admiral Jonathan T. Howe Academic WorldQuest, which features a trivia-style six-round, ten-question competition.

 He also served as chairman of the board of Fleet Landing, and was a past president of the Rotary Club of Jacksonville.

 Admiral Howe was married to Dr. Harriet Mangrum Howe, whom he met in high school; her father, Richard C. Mangrum, was a U.S. Marine Corps general and served as Assistant Commandant of the Marine Corps.
 Howe's father, Hamilton W. Howe, was a US Navy Admiral awarded the Navy Cross for sinking a German U-boat in the Atlantic during World War II.
 Harriet was an assistant professor of sociology at the University of North Florida.

-Admiral Howe has six grown children and currently resides in Florida.
+Admiral Howe has six children and currently resides in Florida.